Dr. Alex Stone, DPT, CSCS

 Cleaning is not an issue.
 The Thera Cups’ shape makes them easy to clean, and they are also removable.

 Use a clean cloth or alcohol-free cleansing wipe to gently wipe down the device and attachments.
 Do not submerge the TheraCup in soap and water, as it is not waterproof.
-Before storing it, make sure all components are dry to avoid moisture.
+Before storing, make sure all components are dry to prevent moisture damage.

 TheraCup Pricing and Warranty